elephant-graveyard/pina-golada/README.md

 var TestInjectionPoint TestInterface

 // TestInterface is a testing interface for Pina-Golada.
 This interface will be implemented by Pina-Golada.
-// The package name has to match the package name in which this interface is found, the injector is the name of an exported
+// The injector is the name of an exported variable of the type of this interface.
-// variable of the type of this interface.
-The instance of the compiled struct, implementing this interface, will stored in
+// The instance of the compiled struct, implementing this interface, will stored in the variable provided in the
-// the variable provided in the annotation below.
+// annotation below.
+//
-// @pgl(package=test&injector=TestInjectionPoint)
+// @pgl(injector=TestInjectionPoint)
 type TestInterface interface {

 	// GetAssetFile is the method that returns a virtual asset stored in the directory instance.